 Jesse - TID almost 7 years agoAnswered by Jesse Perez

 I returned from Egypt just a month ago.
 There is NO threat to your safety as a result of cultural and political turmoil, trust me. :) Even Tahrir square is safe during the political rallies every Friday, and the locals will advise you if it's safe or not anyway.

 Having said that, the most annoying thing about Egypt right now are the desperate tourist scammers, and Giza is particularly rough.
 I suggest not to allow any of the locals to talk to you at Giza especially when the conversation starts with: "Hello my friend, welcome to Egypt, where are you from my friend?"
 Also, be careful about anyone asking to see your ticket once you're already through the entrance!
 Saying "La Shukran" which means "No thanks" is usually the best way to go, but you might have to repeat yourself several hundred times, that's quite normal. -_-

-I hope you enjoy the pyramids, they really are marvelous! :) about 6 years ago
+I hope you enjoy the pyramids, they really are marvelous! :) almost 7 years ago

 Do not go to Egypt now.
 The Islamic riots are at their peak and the US Ambassadors have been killed in the streets.
 Stay out of Cairo especially if you absolutely need to go.
 Understand that the Islamic Riots have spread across Africa to the far reaches of the Middle East.
 Right now it is not safe to travel.

 Understand that safety is based on Nation Of Origin, and Religion.

 Sorry.
 I know travel agents say nice things, but I'm not a travel agent.
 I'm just looking out for people's safety. almost 7 years agoAnswered by Ray via WorldNomads.com

 Still asking for feedback, updated...
 October 7th scheduled departure for CrossEgyptChallenge.com.